 - Check out when the local firework displays are happening in your area so you know exactly when there is going to be any major disturbances.

 - Leading up to Bonfire night (and as soon as possible!) try playing a soundtrack or video of fireworks quietly in the house, and build up the volume very slowly.
+Don't move to louder noises until your dog is ready.
 There are lots of free to use resources online that can provide examples of scary noises including fireworks.
 These sounds can familiarise your dogs with the noise and help to desensitise them before the fireworks start.
 When trying sound therapy, be sure you don’t over-react to anything your dog does.
 You can comfort them but don’t coddle them.
 Provide them a safe space to hide in too, if they are unsure.
 If they get distressed though, stop the sound training and give them a break until another day.
 See more information on sound training below.

-- Ensure your dog gets plenty of exercise on the day of Bonfire night so that they’re nice and tired by the evening.
-It’s always good to keep them on the lead though, particularly if lots of people in your street are hosting Bonfire Night parties and letting off fireworks, even if it’s not dark yet, as sometimes people can start a bit early!
+- Make sure your dog gets plenty of exercise on the day of Bonfire night so that they’re mentally and physically tired by the evening.
+It’s always good to keep them on the lead though, particularly if you live near a park or lots of people in your street are hosting Bonfire Night parties and letting off fireworks.
+Even if it’s not dark yet, be safe, as sometimes people can start a bit early!

 - Create a safe place in your home for your doggy to retreat to if they get scared.
-This should be somewhere they feel safe and somewhere they feel they can find some quiet and privacy.
+This should be somewhere they feel safe and where they can find some quiet time and privacy.
+Don't get offended if they don't want to talk to you or play.
+Some pooches prefer to just hide away in their safe space until it's all over!
 Adapting their crate can be a great idea, or using a table, they comfortably fit under.
 Covering either with a heavy blanket, that comes down the side a little – and keep the door open of a crate so they can come and go as they please.
 The RSPCA video below shows how you can create a simple safe den for your pup.